Outdoor Education

 Many of our students engage enthusiastically in conservation projects, whether that’s around the school grounds, or at a global scale, and develop a strong sense of environmental sustainability.

-Our outdoor environment presents with a fantastic range of sensory experiences, whether that’s the feel of a plant, the smell of crushed leaves, or seeing the colours of flowers.
+Our outdoor environment presents a fantastic range of sensory experiences, whether that’s the feel of a plant, the smell of crushed leaves, or seeing the colours of flowers.

 Students enjoy building cubbies around the school grounds, and develop an understanding of the give and take between people and nature.

-Play is an important part of the curriculum at Village School, and our wide open spaces allow our students to run, jump, climb and explore in the outdoors.
+Play is an important part of the curriculum at Village School, and our wide open spaces allow our students to run, jump, climb and explore the outdoors.

 Our students also express their creativity in the outdoors, whether that’s seeing what they can find around the next corner, or organising an energetic game with friends.